-Size-wise the tool is slightly smaller than the average belt sander and definitely lighter at only 4.5lbs.
+Size-wise the tool is slightly smaller than the average belt sander and certainly lighter at only 4.5lbs.

-I have trouble using the belt sander on most jobs due to the weight and size of it, so that’s a bonus for sure.
+I have trouble using the belt sander on most jobs due to the weight and size, so that’s a bonus for sure.

 On the side of the trigger handle, there is a lock-on button to help with hand fatigue and keep the roller power steady.
 As long as you keep the restorer moving forward and backward along the grain of the wood, you shouldn’t have to worry about gouging the surface of your piece.